Lainey Wilson wins big at the 2024 Academy of Country Music Awards, including the top honor

 The award show was hosted by Reba McEntire.

-“I’ve been in Nashville for 13 years doing this,” Wilson started her speech, getting visibly emotional.
+“I’ve been in Nashville for 13 years doing this,” Wilson started her speech.
 “Everybody in this category has loved on me and believed on me,” she added.
 “And I love y’all for that.”

 She joins an exclusive category of few women to earn the top prize: Miranda Lambert was named entertainer of the year in 2022.
 In 2020, Carrie Underwood and Thomas Rhett tied for the title, the first time ever for a tie and the first time a woman had won the category since Taylor Swift in 2012.